 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of Coronavirus, a global pandemic.
 This outbreak is causing major disruptions to businesses and markets worldwide as the virus spreads.
 The Company cannot predict what the long-term effects of this pandemic and the resulting economic disruptions may have on the Company's liquidity and results of operations.
 The extent of the effect of the COVID-19 pandemic on the Company's liquidity and results of operations will depend on a number future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, all of which are uncertain and difficult to predict.
-The COVID-19 pandemic may make it more difficult for the Company to enroll patients in any future clinical trials or cause delays in the regulatory approval of the Company's product candidates, including causing potential delay of the FDA's review of the Company's KP415 NDA.
-A portion of the Company's projected revenue is based upon the achievement of milestones in the KP415 License Agreement (as defined below) associated with regulatory matters that may be impacted by the COVID-19 pandemic.
+The COVID-19 pandemic may make it more difficult for the Company to enroll patients in any future clinical trials or cause delays in the regulatory approval of the Company's projected revenue is based upon the achievement of milestones in the KP415 License Agreement (as defined below) associated with regulatory matters that may be impacted by the COVID-19 pandemic.
 As a result, the Company cannot predict what, if any, impact that the COVID-19 pandemic may have on the Company's ability to achieve these milestones.
 The economic uncertainty surrounding the COVID-19 pandemic may also dramatically reduce the Company's ability to secure debt or equity financing necessary to support the Company's operations.
 The Company is unable to currently estimate the financial effect of the pandemic.
 If the pandemic continues to be a severe worldwide crisis, it could have a material adverse effect on the Company's business, results of operations, financial condition, and cash flows.
 The financial statements do not reflect any adjustments as a result of the COVID-19 pandemic.